nitesh-r3/corda-deployment-training-test/labs/cenm-lab/CENM1.5_LabGuide.md

 15. Assigning permissions to users

-Login to web application http://<GATEWAY-SERVICE-IP>:8080/admin using admin user and credentials.
+Login to web application `http://<GATEWAY-SERVICE-IP>:8080/admin` using admin user and credentials as provided in below table.
 The CENM network has no permissions assigned to Main Zone by default, you need to assign them manually.

 Get the Gateway-Service-Ip using command:
 ```bash